jh-139/NER_ollama/README.md

 # Named Entity Recognition (NER) using Large language models (LLMs)

 ## Using LLM to get the model to perform NER task
-This project showcases how with prompt engineering and selecting the correct LLM model, use LLMfor NER task, as compared to using the conventional approach of using neural networks.
+This project attempts to make use of LLMs to perform NER task, instead of the conventional approach of using neural networks.

 First ask a prompt to the LLM, providing the text in the prompt for the LLM to analyse.
-Next, use regular expression to extract the company names, which may come in various variants.
+Next, use regular expression to extract the company names.
+Reponse of LLMs may come in various forms.
 Examples: '1.
 Apple', '-Apple',  '*Apple' .
 For each of the company name identified by the LLM, use semantic search match the name with the list of company names in our sample.

 ## Textual Data source